Greg-Mukuria/crucial-voyage-docs/data/Current Build/initial.md

 - Error handling in this snippet is basic.
 Depending on your requirements, you might need more detailed error handling.
 ```

-Please note that deletion is upto a DELETE method as delete function, PATCH method as a update function but the bodies of both requests and responses will be exactly the same.
+Please note that deletion is up to a DELETE method as delete function, PATCH method as an update function but the bodies of both requests and responses will be exactly the same.

 # Version 2

-Note: This is version 2 of the api endpoints ( Not Applicable: Development Stalled )
+Note: This is version 2 of the API endpoints ( Not Applicable: Development Stalled )
-The build idea will have the following things in place by second draft.
+The build idea will have the following things in place by the second draft.
 - Crud functions for creating trips.
     ## Create a trip
-        - Creation of a trip means that the user can create a trip to a destionation and choose (via a graphics user interface with cards or map system).
-This will allow the user to choose between solo travel, Family Pack, For Organisations.
+        - Creation of a trip means that the user can create a trip to a destination and choose (via a graphics user interface with cards or a map system).
+This will allow the user to choose between solo travel, Family Pack, and For Organisations.

-        - The next aspects are forms that can collect data from the user and submit it to an api end point.
-Prefereably
+        - The next aspects are forms that can collect data from the user and submit it to an API endpoint.
+Preferably
             - /api/v2/solo-travel/new-trip/trip-iD
             - /api/v2/family-pack/new-trip/trip-iD
             - /api/v2/for-organizations/new-trip/trip-iD

         We can create a timer element that will count down to the date of expiry.
-        The nuber of participants travelling will be noted and data collected will be stored for further transmissions
+        The number of participants traveling will be noted and data collected will be stored for further transmissions

     ## Delete a trip
-        - Simply the ability to delete the trip from the users account in all modes of booking logic.
+        - Simply the ability to delete the trip from the user's account in all modes of booking logic.

         - The api endpoints will look like this
             - /api/v2/solo-travel/discard-trip/trip-iD